 From the Boxer parent, the Valley Bulldog inherits their fun-loving personalities.
-In fact, owners will tell you that they’re silly and comical dogs.
+In fact, owners will tell you that they’re silly and humorous dogs.
 Their cheerful vibe is contagious and they’re able to brighten up your day without much effort.

 Valley Bulldogs are more active than your typical English Bulldog, mostly thanks to the Boxer parent.
 But like any other bulldog, they’ll need to be exercised and provided with socialization for a mild-temper.
-And for the most part, they’re easy-going dogs.
+But for the most part, they’re easy-going dogs.

 Highlights: Loving, Devoted, Courageous

 These dogs were called “The Gamekeeper’s Night Dog” because of their past jobs.
-In the mid 19th century, the English elites owned many game preserves, which were large lands of game where hunters could safely hunt in a “controlled” environment.
+In the 19th century, the English elites owned many game preserves, which were large lands of game where hunters could safely hunt in a “controlled” environment.

 15. Campiero Bulldog